 The various FROGs differ from one another in various ways, depending on the preferences of the members.
 Mostly, they meet once per month.
-Some groups meet at a member's home, while others meet in a local bookstore.
-About 10 to 14 people attend each meeting.
+Some groups meet at a member's home, while others meet in a local bookstore, restaurant, or coffee shop.
+Typically, about 10 to 14 people attend each meeting.

 Standards of Membership

 FROG members differ in the depth of their understanding of Objectivism, but all are committed to understanding and applying the philosophy in their own lives.
 FROG meetings aim for constructive and friendly discussion -- not acrimonious debate.
 So the principles of Objectivism serve as the implicit and explicit background of the discussions at FROG meetings.
 So we might discuss the proper applications of property rights or the fallacies of anarchism, but we do not debate whether property rights exist or whether government is necessary.
 Or we might discuss the extent of animal consciousness, but we do not debate whether consciousness is a myth or whether animals have rights.
 In short, we are happy to discuss -- but not debate -- any topic relevant to Objectivism.
 In essence, FROG welcomes friendly people who agree with the main tenets of Objectivism and wish to study it further.
 FROG is not an appropriate forum for people unfamiliar with or opposed to its principles.
 People who prove disruptive to the aims of FROG will be removed from the group by the FROG Leader.

 All FROG members are encouraged to contribute to the smooth running of the group and its meetings.
 To that end:

 - FROG members are encouraged to attend meetings regularly.
 Occasional absences are unavoidable, but merely occasional attendance disrupts the flow of meetings.